 The good news is that most medicines aren’t going to interact with the chemicals in cough drops, which means you can suppress a particularly powerful cough by adding drops instead of having to use more medication and possibly impair yourself.

 A Word of Caution

-While we can recommend certain medicines based on what we know about them, the person who should really have the final say in this is simple: your doctor.
+While we can recommend certain medicines based on what we know about them and what our reviewers say, the person who should really have the final say in this is simple: your doctor.

 If you have any kind of chronic condition you’ll want to check with a physician before taking any kind of over-the-counter medication.
 Sometimes the results can prove pretty severe.

 For instance, if you’ve suffered from liver damage in the past then acetaminophen is a terrible thing to take.

 You also need to be careful when taking medications.
 For instance, many common antidepressant chemicals are SSRIs, which shouldn’t be combined with dextromethorphan incautiously as it can put an individual at risk for the sometimes-fatal serotonin syndrome.

 Be careful when using medication.
 The results can be unpredictable and if you have other health problems… fatal.

 That doesn’t mean you should ignore over-the-counter medications, just make sure that you check with your doctor.